Connect with others who understand.

 Medically reviewed by Angelica Balingit, M.D.

-The main role of the hypothalamus is to maintain a stable and balanced state in your body, called homeostasis.
-The hypothalamus gathers information about your body through hormones (chemical messengers) and nerve signals from around the body.
-After processing these signals, the hypothalamus responds by influencing the nervous and endocrine (hormone) systems to keep the body in balance.
+The main role of the hypothalamus is to maintain a stable and balanced state in your body, called homeostasis (your body’s “steady state,” like keeping temperature, fluids, and energy levels in a healthy range).
+The hypothalamus gathers information about your body from hormones (chemical messengers) and signals from the nervous system (your body’s communication network).
+After processing these signals, the hypothalamus responds by influencing the nervous system and the endocrine (hormone) system to help keep many body functions in balance.

 The hypothalamus helps regulate several body functions, including: